-It is warm and sweet and rich, containing ghee (clarified butter), cashews, almonds, pistachios, cardamom, milk, ricotta cheese, and (of course) sugar.
+It is warm and sweet and rich, containing ghee (clarified butter), cashews, almonds, pistachios, cardamom, milk, cheese, and (of course) sugar.
 The flavor and spices combined with the dish’s warmth calms me right down.

 You’ll need the following ingredients to make this dessert:

 - dried milk